-With lockdown restrictions easing, health and safety inspections are now resuming again after postponement during 2020.
+Health and safety inspections are now resuming again after postponement during the Pandemic

 Whether your servicing and LEV certification wasn’t renewed last year, or you didn’t get round to upgrading your welding fume extraction equipment.
 Here are our five top tips for ensuring you are compliant when the health and safety inspector comes knocking…